 President Porterfield sent this message on September 13, 2013, about the campuswide discussion on the question of arming the Department of Public Safety

-President Porterfield sent this message on August 28, 2013
+President Porterfield sent this message to students on August 28, 2013

 I hope that the first day of classes has gone well and that you’re excited to make this semester count.
 I want to extend a special welcome to the newest members of our community and thank the sophomores, juniors, and seniors who have done so much already to make the Class of 2017 and newly arrived transfer students feel welcome.